bouzuya/vdom-rxjs-ssr/README.md

-# virtual-dom-ssr
+# vdom-rxjs-ssr

-server-side rendering. virtual-dom & EventEmitter.
+A server-side rendering example. virtual-dom & rxjs.
+This is a [bouzuya/virtual-dom-ssr][].

 ## Usage